kaiwhata/kaiwhata.github.io/index.md

 * Kubernetes penetration tests and security reviews (no - this site isn't hosted on kube - why would you even do that)
 * Cloud security reviews and penetration tests (my expertiese is mostly in Azure, but I know enough to break things in AWS and GCP too)

-I'd honestly really like to get my hands on a proper CVE - and have come close a couple of times - but have never quite managed to get a vendor to apply for a CVE as a consequence of my responsible disclosures ... yet.
+I'd honestly really like to get my hands on a proper CVE - and now I have [one](https://happy-little-accidents.pages.dev/posts/CVE-2024-30931/)!

 I can be a little bit obsessive about reporting at times and have been known to automate reporting in word and latex.